ZetaTwo/pwny-racing/website/content/communitychallenge.md

 ## Community challenge 8

-The eigth community challenge has been delayed but will be released later.
+The eigth community challenge was unfortunately never released.
-Keep an eye out for further announcements.